 TAMBORINE MOUNTAIN HIKES

 There are 6 main bushwalking areas to choose from if hiking is your activity of choice (great way to walk off all that food and drink!) and most are under 3 km so about an hours walk.
+There are plenty of Mt Tamborine hikes to choose from including:

 The Joalah Section – Curtis Falls and Joalah Lower Creek Circuit